2015 Tokyo drone incident: Arrest and trial

 After the drone was eventually found, Yamamoto turned himself in to the police on April 24 at the Obama police station and was arrested.
 The following day he was transported to Tokyo.

-On February 16, 2016 the Tokyo District Court handed down a two-year sentence, suspended for four years and ordered the drone confiscated.
+On February 16, 2016, the Tokyo District Court handed down a two-year sentence, suspended for four years and ordered the drone confiscated.
 Prosecutors had asked for a three-year jail sentence.

-Aftereffects
+Outcome

 Changes to law

 Before the incident drones were only prohibited near airports or in the flightpath of planes.
 The National Diet passed a law restricting drone flights near special sites such as the Prime Minister's office, Imperial Palace, Supreme Court and nuclear reactors.
 Violators would face a prison sentence of a year or a ¥500,000 fine.
 Paragliders would also be covered by the law.

-In December 2015 changes to the Civil Aeronautics Law were passed through Japan's National Diet banned flights by drones weighing over 200 grams in crowded urban areas, altitudes of 150 meters or more, and near airports.
+In December 2015, changes to the Civil Aeronautics Law were passed through Japan's National Diet banned flights by drones weighing over 200 grams in crowded urban areas, altitudes of 150 meters or more, and near airports.
 Among other places, this meant that drones were banned in all of 23 central wards of Tokyo, although the Ministry of Transport can grant case by case exceptions.

 Police countermeasures

 After the incident Tokyo police investigated various options for counter-drone measures, and Japan's National Police Agency requested ¥400 million yen for anti-drone countermeasures.
 It planned to procure radar, cameras, and nets designed to capture drones.

-The police planned to launch a drone interceptor squad, and by January 2016 the Tokyo police riot squad had acquired an interceptor drone to capture suspicious drones, and it was announced that they planned to acquire another 10 by February 2016.
+The police planned to launch a drone interceptor squad, and by January 2016, the Tokyo police riot squad had acquired an interceptor drone to capture suspicious drones, and it was announced that they planned to acquire another 10 by February 2016.
 The 2016 Tokyo Marathon was the first event at which the police planned to use drones as part of the event's security, with several interceptor drones deployed.